 3. Broad Knowledge Base

-One of the key reasons organizations outsource IT is to gain access to specialized knowledge and broad expertise.
+One of the key reasons organizations outsource IT is to gain access to specialized knowledge and broad technical expertise.

 4. Flexible, Collaborative Culture